 No!
 You do what makes sense for the assignment given to the students.
-For example, you might be working on ideas, organization, and voice for a period of time and only want to have students focus on those three traits.
-Or perhaps you will want to take it even more slowly and work on one trait at a time.
+For example, you might be working on Ideas, Organization, and Voice for a period of time and only want students to focus on those three traits.
+Or, perhaps you will want to take it more slowly and work on one trait at a time.
 The beauty of an analytic system is you can take the pieces apart, examine them, and then insert them back into the larger picture.
-It is impossible to look at one trait without feeling the impact that other traits have on the piece as a whole, and it can be very useful, for instructional purposes, to look at one, two, or even three traits in isolation as students are learning to recognize and identify what you see in their work.
+It is impossible to look at one trait without feeling the impact that other traits have on the piece as a whole, and it can be very useful, for instructional purposes, to look at one, two, or even three traits in isolation as students are learning to recognize what you see in their work.

 From time to time, you may wish to assess a piece of student writing on all seven traits for your own diagnostic purposes.
-Certainly assessing at the beginning of the year and the end of the year to show progress makes a lot of sense (it can be affirming of all your hard work, too).
+Certainly assessing at the beginning of the year and at the end of the year to show progress makes a lot of sense (it can be affirming of all your hard work, too).
 Periodically, you may also want to assess a piece for all traits to get a sense of how students are doing.
 How much and how often you assess is up to you and the needs of your students.
-One of the great things about using the 6+1 trait model for assessment and instruction is the flexibility you have.
-Assess for one trait, several, or all 6+1 Traits, it all works!
+One of the great things about using the 6+1 Trait® Model is the flexibility you have.
+Assess for one trait, several, or all: It all works!

 ↑ back to top

-The goal of teaching voice in writing is to teach students to recognize and craft the tone and flavor most suited for a given audience, purpose, and/or piece of writing.
+The goal of teaching Voice in writing is to help students recognize and craft the tone and flavor most suited for a given audience, purpose, and/or piece of writing.
 In some cases, this might be a very personal voice, such as in a piece of writing about "My most prized possession.”
 In other writing, however, such a personal voice might not be appropriate.
-For example, if a student were writing a research report on frogs, the voice might be excitement: These frogs are unique, and do unbelievable things; I want you to think so, too!
+For example, if a student were writing a research report on frogs, the voice might be excitement: These frogs are unique and do unbelievable things; I want you to think so, too!
 Or the voice might be characterized by sincerity: These frogs will change the way you think about amphibians, and I want you to trust what I have to say.
-An author needs to craft his/her voice to match the purpose and speak to the audience leaving them wanting more.
+An author needs to craft his/her voice to match the purpose and speak to the audience, leaving them wanting more.

 ↑ back to top

-I've been to a Education Northwest-sponsored 6+1 Trait writing institute.
-I love all the stuff I got, but how on earth do I organize and use it all?
+I've been to an Education Northwest-sponsored 6+1 Trait® Writing Institute.
+I love all the materials I got, but how on earth do I use them all?

 You can't.
 No one can.
 We try to give you everything you might possibly need to breathe new life into your writing program and to provide resources so you have what you need to implement the traits.
-We try.
-Not everything will be useful to everyone!
+But not everything will be useful to everyone!
 Give yourself permission to thumb through it all, marking pages or sections of particular interest.
-Then pull those pages out of your notebooks or materials and set the rest aside.
+Then, pull out those pages and set the rest aside.
 As you begin implementation, you may find yourself wanting to go back through the materials for specific pieces of support.
 And feel free to reach out to us for follow-up support to help your school or district plan a coordinated and systematic approach to implement the traits.

 ↑ back to top